Youth Allowance (YA) job seeker or Australian Apprentice returning to full-time study 102-07010010

 Customers who were previously entitled to PES as a result of a transfer from Disability Support Pension (DSP) (granted between 11 May 2005 and 30 June 2006), or Parenting Payment Single (PPS) (received on or after 1 July 2006) to YA (Job seeker) after 1 July 2006, will not retain their entitlement to PES if they restart their original course after a break or restart another course.

-Some isolated secondary students will be eligible to apply for AIC.
-Students who are eligible for AIC may be better off on this payment rather than YA (student).
-This is because only the Additional Boarding Allowance component of AIC is subject to the Parental Income Test.
+Some isolated secondary students may be eligible for AIC.
+AIC may be more beneficial than YA (student) because only the Additional Boarding Allowance component of AIC is subject to the Parental Income Test.

 Indigenous job seekers